 People are pretty laid back, but not as relaxed as other parts of Southern Europe.
 People have a strong work ethic.
 At the same time, they do not care about social status as much as many Americans do.
 So, you can expect a lot of eye rolls with any type of humble brag about your lists of accomplishments.
 Did I mention the Irish also have a hilarious sense of sarcastic humor?

 I will also note that Irish people can be very non-confrontational.
 They rarely complain and don’t want to cause a fuss.
 It took me some time to realize that you have to read between the lines with many people, because they may not say what they mean directly.
-Coming from Chicago and Croatia (where people are very direct), I learned to adjust my communication accordingly.
+Coming from Chicago and Croatia (where people are very direct), I had to adjust my communication accordingly.

 Also, the same goes for customer service.
 Depending on where in Ireland you are, it can be somewhat of a cultural faux pas to complain.
 Don’t be surprised if the waitress seems slightly offended when you want to send your burger back because it is under-cooked.
 I’d recommend just being extra nice if you have any sort of issue, and leaving the “well in America this would never happen!” attitude at home.